vivekthangam/CheatSheet_Tutorial/system_design.md

 Predictive Caching: * Solution: Use the Observer Pattern.
 If a user finishes Episode 1, the NextEpisodeService (an observer) starts pre-fetching the first 30 seconds of Episode 2 into the background buffer.

-💡 Interview Tip: The "Microservices" Decoupling
+ðŸ’¡ Interview Tip: The "Microservices" Decoupling
 If the interviewer asks: "How do you update the UI without stopping the stream?"

 Explain the Facade Pattern.
 The Mobile/TV app talks to a single API Gateway.
 Behind that gateway are hundreds of microservices (Recommendations, Billing, Subtitles).
 We can deploy a new "Recommendation" service without the "Streaming" service ever knowing it changed.